 Implementation time | Days | Weeks to months |

-Out-of-the-box reporting | Site-level response rate, conversion, complaint volume | Per-agent ticket throughput |
+Out-of-the-box reporting | Site-level response rate, booking conversion, complaint volume | Per-agent ticket throughput |

 It does not know which restaurant a guest wrote to